About accounts and folders in Notes on Mac

 If you’ve added people to a note using your iCloud account, or you’ve been added to a note using your iCloud account, you can only move or copy the note between folders in the same iCloud account.

-When you view a folder, by default the most recently created or changed notes are listed first.
-You can change the default sort order in Notes preferences for all notes; you can also change the sort order for each folder you create.
+When you view a folder, by default, the most recently created or changed notes are listed first.
+You can change the default sort order in Notes settings for all notes; you can also change the sort order for each folder you create.

 You can also pin your most important notes to the top of the notes list for easy access if you’re using upgraded iCloud notes on macOS High Sierra 10.13 or later.